SendiAp/Remaining/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## Conjunctivitis.com – now that’s a site for sore eyes.